 PHCC dental clinics offer a range of general dental services to patients across all age groups through a hybrid system.
 This includes pre-booked appointments for general care and check-ups and walk-in appointments for urgent dental care.

-More specialized services can be found at selected PHCC clinics and are available to all age groups.
-This includes treatment for problems requiring oral surgery, advanced periodontal issues, and dental treatment using laser technology.
+PHCC clinics offer more specialized services to all age groups.
+These include treatment for problems requiring oral surgery, advanced periodontal issues, and dental treatment using laser technology.

-At the Hamad Dental Center and across other HMC locations, patients can book services from routine dental procedures (e.g., exams, fillings) to more complex procedures, such as root canals and restorations.
+Meanwhile, patients can book a range of services at the Hamad Dental Center and other HMC locations.
+They offer routine dental procedures (e.g., exams, fillings) and more complex procedures, such as root canals and restorations.
 More advanced conditions and treatments may require a referral from a primary dentist.

 Private dental care in Qatar

 Even if you don’t have private health insurance, you can still visit a private dental clinic in Qatar.
-You will find that while the prices are typically higher than at public clinics, you can typically get an earlier appointment.
+While the prices are typically higher than at public clinics, you can typically get an appointment more quickly.

 The range of services available at private clinics is generally comparable to those at public centers.
 However, as certain cosmetic procedures are not typically covered through the public system, you may wish to visit a private dental clinic in Qatar.
-This includes smile enhancement, whitening, and more.
+This includes smile enhancement and whitening.

 Dental insurance in Qatar

-As many expats in Qatar will still need to pay for dental treatment through the public sector, many choose to invest in private health insurance.
-Often, employers will subsidize or even fully cover private medical insurance for expat workers.
+As most expats in Qatar must pay for dental treatment, many invest in private health insurance.
+Often, employers subsidize or even fully cover private medical insurance for expat workers.
 Even local Qataris decide to go the private route in Qatar if they are looking for quicker treatment.

 There are a number of health insurance providers operating in Qatar, including: